open-aec25/asce7_windload_engine/README.md

 # ASCE 7 Wind Load Engine

 A lightweight, dependency-free HTML prototype for preliminary ASCE 7-16 MWFRS wind load calculations.
+This will be used down stream for future agentic use, once all the logic and constraints are encoded.

 The current app focuses on a low-rise office building workflow with live inputs, derived geometry, velocity pressure summaries, wall pressure tables, roof pressure tables, and base shear output.
 It is intentionally packaged as a single `index.html` file so users can open it directly, read the code, and make targeted edits without a build system.